-The Red Fireworks Guide: 'Giving your own firework display: How to run and fire it safely, by the Explosives Industry Group, provides advice for those running an event after choosing not to use the services of a specialist display operator.
+The Red Fireworks Guide1: 'Giving your own firework display: How to run and fire it safely' by the Explosives Industry Group, provides advice for those running an event after choosing not to use the services of a professional display operator.

-The Blue Fireworks Guide: 'Working together on firework displays - A guide to safety for firework display organisers and operators' by the Explosives Industry Group, provides advice when planning and hosting larger fireworks displays where the services of display operators are used.
+The Blue Fireworks Guide2: 'Working together on firework displays - A guide to safety for firework display organisers and operators' produced by the Explosives Industry Group, provides advice when planning and hosting larger fireworks displays where the services of professional display operators are used.

-Where fireworks are to be fired by a competent display operator, the organisers will be subject to the Health and Safety at Work Act 1974, whether acting on behalf of a commercial organisation, a local authority or voluntary associations using voluntary firers.
+Where fireworks are to be fired by a competent display operator, the organisers will be subject to the Health and Safety at Work Act 1974, whether acting on behalf of a commercial organisation, Higher Education Institution, or voluntary associations using voluntary firers.

-Other legislation may also apply, for example restrictions on the type of firework used and the time of the display.
+Other legislation3 may also apply, imposing restrictions on the type of firework used and the time of the display.

 The following provides a summary of the key risk management requirements.
-We strongly advise event organisers and display operators to make themselves familiar with the full range of available guidance.
+We strongly advise event organisers and professional display operators make themselves familiar with the full range of available guidance.